sokcheng/Kitsuchan-NG/README.md

 Then just run `kitsuchan.py`.
 On first run, the bot will prompt you for a Discord OAuth token.

+Note that some of the bot's cogs have additional dependencies.
+If something breaks, just check the source code for dependencies that might be missing.
+The `google` cog in particular requires Beautiful Soup 4.

 # How to configure

 Kitsuchan-NG reads and saves its config to and from the file `config.json`.
 This file will be